Vetledrage/WeatherApp/ARCHITECTURE.md

 # ARCHITECTURE.MD Weather Pawcast
-### ARCHITECTURE.md is a file where information about the architecture, build and methods in the project/code.
-There will also be information about the object-oriantated principples, API-level chosen and how other developers can further develop and use the code.
+### ARCHITECTURE.md is a file containing information about the architecture, build and methods in the project/code.
+There will also be information about object-oriented principles and the chosen API-level.

 ## ARCHITECTURE:
 ### Datasource and Respositories:
 We are using API calls from a JSON source from MetAlerts and MapBox.
 Theese are collected in DataSources.
-Later the data is collected by the DataRespositories where using Interfaces we develop functions that collect the data and later sort them into  the Data Classes.
-Theese respositories is where the data is called and used by the viewmodel.
+Later the data is collected by the DataRespositories using Interfaces, we have developed, to collect the data and later sort them into the Data classes.
+The data is called in the respositories and is used by the viewmodel.

 ### ViewModel
 In our App we are using a viewmodel to handle data.
-A ViewModel is a livedata class that calls on the respositories and and save them in a UI-state.
-Then we can handle and use the data as we want, while the UI-state handles where and what is done so the Data will update live.
-This means that instead of loading in the page every time, the page is saved/remembered.
-An example is when you set your location in the App, if you then change screen and then back the location will NOT reset, it is saved.
+A ViewModel is a livedata class that calls on the respositories and save them in a UI-state.
+We can then handle the data, while the UI-state handles every action so the data will be updated live.
+This means that instead of loading the screen every time, the screen state is remembered.
+For example, when you set your location in the app and then change screens; if you then return to the original screen, the location will stay the same.

 ```mermaid
     flowchart TD